stootoon/fisher-plumes/README.md

      - Z-scoring normalizes the signal by its amplitude and ensures that the variability we measure in coefficients is not dominated by fluctuations in signal amplitude.
 	 - The results are indexed as e.g. `F.ss[PROBE][SRC]`, where the integer `PROBE` indexes the probe for which...

+## Processing multiple datasets with `proc.py`
+When making the figures for the paper one possibility is to process the datasets afresh each time.
+This can become very time-consuming when we want to process multiple datasets and using a variety of windows and other processing parameters.
+To avoid having to reprocess the data each time, we precompute the results of the processing and store them to file.

+To do so, we use `proc.py`.
+This script requires a run specification provided in a YAML file.
+The YAML file contains both initialization and computation parameters.
+The `proc.py` script uses the initialization parameters to create a FisherPlumes object, and then uses the computation parameters to compute Fisher information.
+An example YAML file for processing the dataset in the Main Text is [bw.1.yaml](./proc/bw.1.yaml).

+To `init` field of the YAML file specifies key-value pairs that are passed directly to the FisherPlumes object constructor.
+The only restriction is that while the FisherPlumes object allows multiple probe coordinates to be specified, the initialization parameters in a YAML file must only use a single probe location.

+The `compute` field of the YAML file can specify multiple computation parameters to run.
+This is mainly to allow windows of different shape and length to be used.
+The different parameters are provided as python strings that are then evaluated to determine the required values for each key.

+Fisher information is computed for each combination of values for each key.
+The results are stored, along with the initialization parameters of the FisherPlumes object and the computation parameters, in a pickle file in a directory with the same name as the YAML file but without the extension (e.g. `bw.1` for the example above).

+Before the computation starts, a registry containing the list of all existing data is consulted to see whether data already exists for the specified initialization and computation parameters.
+If so, the computation is either skipped, or optionally overwritten by using the `--overwrite` flag.

+The registry can be rebuilt from scratch by calling `proc.py` with the `--rebuild` flag.
+The registry can then be consulted by the plotting scripts to extract the data that they need.